 Hiring A Lawyer For Your Texting Case in Fairfax County

 In many texting cases, depending on the client's driving record, we will have our clients take a driver improvement course prior to the court date and negotiate the charge down to a no-point non-moving violation.
 In most cases the client does not need to be present in court for this.
 Prosecutors know that cellphones are almost glued to citizens so they are willing to work with us in many of these cases provided the person did not appear to be a hazard to the road.
-We work with the same Prosecutors and police officers and appear before the same Judges everyday and getting yourself a traffic lawyer can help.
+We work with the same Prosecutors and police officers and appear before the same Judges everyday and we can help.